 Asterixis and hyperreflexia may be present on examination.
 Chest pain (typically worse with inspiration or when recumbent), a pericardial friction rub, and findings of pericardial tamponade may occur if uremic pericarditis is present.
 Fluid accumulation in the lungs may cause dyspnea and crackles on auscultation.

 Other findings depend on the cause.
-Urine may be cola-colored in glomerulonephritis or myoglobinuria.
+Urine may be cola-colored in glomerulonephritis Overview of Nephritic Syndrome Nephritic syndrome is defined by hematuria, variable degrees of proteinuria, usually dysmorphic red blood cells (RBCs), and often RBC casts on microscopic examination of urinary sediment.
+Often... read more or myoglobinuria.
 A palpable bladder may be present with outlet obstruction.
 The costovertebral angle may be tender if the kidney is acutely enlarged.

-In acute tubular injury, output may have 3 phases:
+In acute tubular injury, urine output may have 3 phases:

-The prodromal phase, with usually normal urine output, varies in duration depending on causative factors (eg, the amount of toxin ingested, the duration and severity of hypotension).
+The prodromal phase usually has normal urine output and varies in duration depending on causative factors (eg, the amount of toxin ingested, the duration and severity of hypotension).

-The oliguric phase, with output typically between 50 and 400 mL/day, lasts an average of 10 to 14 days but varies from 1 day to 8 wk.
+The oliguric phase has urine output typically between 50 and 500 mL/day.
+The duration of the oliguric phase is unpredictable, depending on etiology of AKI and time to treatment.
 However, many patients are never oliguric.
 Nonoliguric patients have lower mortality and morbidity and less need for dialysis.

 In the postoliguric phase, urine output gradually returns to normal, but serum creatinine and urea levels may not fall for several more days.
 Tubular dysfunction may persist for a few days or weeks and is manifested by sodium wasting, polyuria (possibly massive) unresponsive to vasopressin, or hyperchloremic metabolic acidosis.

 Diagnosis of AKI